-I’m a DevOps architect, bass player, science nerd, animal lover and all-round geek.
-If it’s got shiny lights on it, makes loud noises or purrs when you stroke it, I’m all for it.
-When I’m not writing code or fiddling with computers for a living, I provide the low-end rumble and run sound for bands around West Sussex.
+I’m a DevOps architect, musician, animal lover and all-round geek.
+If it’s got shiny lights on it, makes loud noises or purrs/wags its tail when you stroke it, I’m all for it.
+When I’m not writing code or fiddling with computers for a living, I produce my own music and provide the low-end rumble for my band in West Sussex.

 You May Also Enjoy

 If you ever get a chance to look through the classic Amiga OS source-code still floating around some murky corners of the internet, it is a thing of beauty and astonishing capabilities.
 It’s an inspirational piece of computing history with unmatched capabilities for the time.
 Remember, this was all on a computer released in the 1980s with 512Kb memory, a 7Mhz 68000 16-bit CPU, and a single floppy drive with 880Kb storage.
 On these limited specs, AmigaOS provided a pre-empt...

 I’ve long since been a die-hard BeOS fan and have been running the open-source recreation Haiku for many years.
 I think it’s interesting to explore the “alternative OS” world and consider some great ideas that for whatever reason never caught on elsewhere.
 The way Haiku handles package management and its alternative approach to an “immutable system” is one of those ideas I find really cool.

 Earlier this year, I finally discovered as an adult that I am “on the spectrum” with what used to be called Asperger’s Syndrome.
 The diagnosis helped make sense of a lot things and has given me a greater insight into my “way of being in the world”.
 Whilst there are times I struggle with things that neuro-typical people usually find easy, or I find some situations draining, the condition has also brought me many positives which often get overlooked when talking about Autis...